opendnd/modules/doom-of-bahamut/DM.md

 \page

 # Introduction
 The adventurers find themselves in the village of Fuling.
 A beautiful, serene village located high in the Angzh mountains.
-Before the first session, the adventurers should be able to answer the following questions from the Player’s Handout:
+Before the first session, the adventurers should be able to answer the following questions from the Player’s Handout.

-You are a visitor in the village, what is your reasoning for visiting the village?

-What all have your done throughout your visit to the village?

-Did you meet any interesting characters throughout your visit?

-You’re nearing the end of your visit, where does your character intend to travel next?

 The ability to effectively answer these questions should influence how the characters are treated by certain NPC’s throughout the adventure.